hashicorp/actions-docker-build/README.md

 The name of the zip file artifact and the binary inside it are significant.

-The zip file artifact must be saved as `<product_name>_<version>_<os>_<arch>.zip` If not using this format, you can set the `zip_name` parameter to use a different one.
+The zip file artifact must be saved as `<product_name>_<version>_<os>_<arch>.zip` If not using this format, you can set the `zip_name` input to use a different one.

 The product binary inside the zip file should match the name of the repository containing it, minus any `-enterprise` suffix.
 If wanting to use another name,